Locations:

 Hepatoblastoma treatment typically involves surgery.
 Surgery can have complications, including infection.
 You should take your child to the emergency room if they:

-• You notice green or yellow substances oozing from your child’s surgery site.
+• There are green or yellow substances oozing from the surgery site

 A note from Cleveland Clinic